Pink Lady America

 The first branded apple in the United States

-On May 28, 1996, Brandt’s Fruit Trees, Inc. was given registration in the United States for the trade name Pink Lady® and therefore made history as the first branded apple to become a mainstay in the produce industry.
+On May 28, 1996, Brandt’s Fruit Trees, Inc. was given registration in the United States for the trade name Pink Lady® and therefore made history by introducing the first branded apple in the produce industry.

 In the year 1999, Brandt’s Fruit Trees, Inc. found it appropriate to grant Pink Lady USA, LLC (later to become Pink Lady America, LLC) the exclusive rights to use the Pink Lady® trademark and logo with promotional and advertising products.
 Such licensing was necessary due to the increased demand for Pink Lady® branded apples and secondary products such as juice, apple chips, and apple slices.
-Pink Lady America has since been additionally tasked with the administration of import and export licenses for Pink Lady® branded products as well as the invoicing for such shipments.
+In addition, Pink Lady America assists with the administration of import and export licenses for Pink Lady® branded products.

 - Cripps Pink cv. (the original and the improved selection known as Rosy Glow outside of the U.S.)